GENERAL LICENSING INFORMATION

 You may skip this requirement if your establishment does not meet these criteria.
 The division recommends completion of plan review approval before construction to avoid potential costly modifications.
 See our plan review page for more information.

 Applications are available online.
 Each operation requires a separate license.
 Therefore, if you intend to serve food inside a lodging facility (such as a hotel), you will need a license for the hotel and a separate license for each food service operation on the premises.

 3. License Fees

-All fees must be paid before a license can be issued.
-Pay online or make checks payable to the Division of Hotels and Restaurants.
+Pay online with your online application or if by mail include a check payable to the Division of Hotels and Restaurants.
 For assistance in determining the correct license fee, please us the fee calculator or contact the department at 850.487.1395.